Key Takeaways

 Effective appellate briefs are different from trial court briefs.
 They must present the issues precisely, explain the applicable legal standards, organize the argument logically, and demonstrate why the claimed errors warrant reversal.
 Every sentence matters.

 Judges and their law clerks read a lot of briefs.
 They appreciate clarity, concision, and intellectual honesty.
 They don't appreciate overstatement, personal attacks, or arguments that misrepresent the record.
+Strong appellate attorneys understand that credibility with the court is one of their most valuable assets, and they protect it by addressing weaknesses rather than hiding from them.

 Realistic Expectations